Skip to article frontmatterSkip to article content

 Piloting Hubs:

-Description: Restrict access to per course hubs hubs based on user’s affiliation with bCourses.
+Description: This pilot restricted access to per-course hubs based on user’s affiliation with bCourses.
 Students/TAs/Teachers who are in the bCourses roster for authorized courses can access certain hubs.